hislandWatchdog/catkin_ws/README.md

 			the following command in the CMakeLists.txt file set(OpenCV_DIR /path/to/previous/file)

+			if you don't know where it is installed you can try the following: find / -name "OpenCVConfig.cmake"

 			Since you will be modifying this file for every user you must untrack the CMakeLists file with the following git command: git update-index --skip-worktree keyboard_controller/CMakeLists.txt